-Figure 40.
-Chip Erase Sequence Diagram
+Figure 69.
+Chip Erase Sequence Diagram (QPI Mode)

-7.4.7 Erase Suspend (75H)
+7.4.7 Program/Erase Suspend (75H)

-The Erase Suspend instruction "75h" allows the system to interrupt a Sector/32K/64K Block Erase operation (The time between the Erase instruction and the Erase Suspend instruction is tES).
-After the erase operation has entered the suspended state, the memory array can be read or programed except for the big block being erased.
+The Program/Erase Suspend instruction "75h" allows the system to interrupt a Page Program or a Sector/32K/64K Block Erase operation (The time between the Program/Erase instruction and the

+Program/Erase Suspend instruction is tPS/tES).
+After the program operation has entered the suspended state, the memory array can be read except for the page being programmed.
+And after the erase operation has entered the suspended state, the memory array can be read or programed except for the sector/32kb block/64kb block being erased.
 Write status register operation can't be suspended.
-The Program/Erase Suspend instruction sequence is shown in Figure 41.
+The Program/Erase Suspend instruction sequence is shown in Figure 70.